The ORBIT methodology in practice — where theory meets execution

 | Mission-bound structured documents | Controlled generation pipelines | |

-| Loss of Coherence | Ralph Loops (goal-seeking iteration) | Shinn et al. Reflexion, NeurIPS 2023: +22% |
+| Loss of Coherence | Goal-seeking loops (bounded iteration) | Shinn et al. Reflexion, NeurIPS 2023: +22% |

-| Structured planning | Yao et al. Tree of Thoughts: 4% → 74% | |
+| Structured planning | Yao et al. Tree of Thoughts: 4% → 74% (Game-of-24, GPT-4) | |

 | Agent delegation & orchestration | Microsoft/IBM hierarchical patterns | |